BRMRs/fu/content/_index.md

       # Customize the section spacing.
 Order is top, right, bottom, left.
         padding: ["25px", "0", "25px", "0"]
   - block: collection
+    id: projects
+    # Order that this section appears on the page.
+    weight: 30

+    # This file represents a page section.
+    headless: true

     content:
       title: Research Projects
       subtitle: ''